 The City of McKinney is a CDBG recipient of funds from the U.S. Department of Housing and Urban Development (HUD).
-The Consolidated Annual Performance and Evaluation Report known as the CAPER, details the priorities identified within the final year of the Five-Year Consolidated Plan 2015-2019 during the October 1, 2019 - September 30, 2020.
-This draft document subject to adjustment under public comments and updates during the public comment period that will end March 8, 2021.
-The city has complete its financial reporting to HUD on January 30, 2021 and met the financial statutory requirements by ensuring that at minimum 70% of its CDBG allocation of \$ 761,993 would be used to benefit McKinney residents; that no more than 15% of funds would be used for public services and that a maximum of 20% would be used for grant administration.
+The Consolidated Annual Performance and Evaluation Report known as the CAPER, details the priorities identified within the first year of the Five-Year Consolidated Plan 2020-2024 during the October 1, 2020 - September 30, 2021.
+The city met the financial statutory requirements by ensuring that at minimum 70% of its CDBG amended allocation of \$850,579 would be used to benefit McKinney residents; that no more than 15% of funds would be used for public services and that a maximum of 20% would be used for grant administration.
 This report provides a snapshot of how funds were used, leveraged, and expanded to provide services benefiting predominately low-to-moderate income persons in McKinney.
 In the city of McKinney, census data in May 2020 placed the city with a population of 199,177, of which approximately 7% of the population are consider impacted by poverty.
-Nonprofit subrecipients assist with resources to eligible beneficiaries
+Updated Census 2020 data is expected to be issued in 2022 for comparable planning.

 Provide Decent Housing.
 Under the reporting period, the City administered a Housing Rehabilitation Program, provided shelter for homeless residents; provided public service funding for emergency rental, mortgage and utility programs to households at risk of homelessness; and coordinated the city's Point-in-Time Count with volunteers and nonprofit agencies to determine the number of persons The Point-in-Time (PIT) count is a count of sheltered and unsheltered homeless persons on a single night in January.
-HUD requires that Continuums of Care (CoCs) conduct an annual count of homeless persons who are sheltered in emergency shelter, transitional housing, and Safe Havens on a single night.
+HUD requires that cities support its local Continuum of Care (CoCs) organization, to assist persons experiencing homelessness.
+The city was awarded a Rapid Rehousing grant and assisted 12 persons with housing, as well as case management support through the Samarian Inn, Inc. McKinney is a member of the Metro Dallas Homeless Alliance (Dallas and Collin County) and also works with the Collin County Homeless Coalition annually, to conduct count of homeless persons at a point-in-time for one night in January, 2021 who sought emergency shelter, transitional housing, and Safe Havens.

 - Preservation.
 Seven (7) owner-occupied households received emergency or significant home repair assistance, including elderly owners or persons with disabilities households and one household had lead-based paint corrections for a safer environment. - Homelessness and prevention.
 Several agencies received CDBG public services funding: The Samaritan Inn provided comprehensive case management assistance to shelter residents.
-Homeless prevention for those at risk received assistance from The Salvation Army, McKinney Corps for utility, rental or mortgage assistance.
+Homeless prevention for those at risk received assistance from The Assistance Center of Collin County, Inc. and Community Lifeline Center, Inc. for utility, rental, or mortgage assistance.
 The City also leveraged its Community Support Grant resources to assist vulnerable residents with water utility billing assistance. - Fair Housing.
 Multiple online workshops were held with the city to educate the public on fair housing rights, tenants' rights, foreclosures, and federal protections under COVID-19 impact.